Spike and the Gimme Gimmes

-Me First and the Gimme Gimmes (often shortened to MFGG or the Gimmes) are a punk rock supergroup and cover band that formed in San Francisco in 1995.
-The band's lineup consists of Spike Slawson, C. J. Ramone, Joey Cape, Pinch and John Reis.
+Spike and the Gimme Gimmes (previously Me First and the Gimme Gimmes) are a punk rock supergroup and cover band that formed in San Francisco, California in 1995.
+The band's current lineup consists of Spike Slawson, C. J. Ramone, Joey Cape, Pinch and John Reis.
 Dave Raun, Chris Shiflett, and Fat Mike are former members.

 The Gimmes work exclusively as a cover band.
 They specialize in rapid-fire punk interpretations of a wide range of songs, often with a humorous edge.
 The band also incorporates melodies and riffs of classic punk songs into their performances.

-The band is named after a children's book of the same name by Gerald G. Jampolsky and Diane V. Cirincione.
+The band was originally named after a children's book by Gerald G. Jampolsky and Diane V. Cirincione.

-On April 21, 2025, founders Fat Mike and Spike announced that going forward, the touring band will be called "Spike and the Gimme Gimmes."

 History

 The band's first release came with 1995's Denver, a 7" single released on band member Fat Mike's record label Fat Wreck Chords, featuring two John Denver covers.
 The band released four more singles in 1996 and 1997, each on a different label and named after the artist covered on that particular release, as well as some compilation appearances.
 Their first full-length album, Have a Ball, was released July 29, 1997, and is still their best-selling record.

 Each album by the band has a different theme: Have a Ball focuses on classic 1960s, 1970s, and early 1980s songs by singer/songwriters like Elton John, Neil Diamond, and John Denver; Are a Drag consists entirely of show tunes, Blow in the Wind of '60s classics, and Take a Break of contemporary R&B songs (by artists such as Boyz II Men, Lionel Richie, and Vanessa L. Williams).
 Their fifth album, Ruin Jonny's Bar Mitzvah (recorded live at a bar mitzvah), consists of pop music from the 1960s through the 1980s by artists such as REO Speedwagon, Styx and The Beatles, as well as traditional songs like "Hava Nagila".
 The compilation album Have Another Ball features '60s–'80s classics.

 The band entered the studio on April 3, 2006, to work on their sixth album, Love Their Country, which was released on October 17, 2006.
 The theme of this album is country and western, and includes covers of tracks by Dixie Chicks, Garth Brooks, Hank Williams, Sr. and Johnny Cash.
 Prior to the release of the album, Fat Wreck Chords released a digital label sampler, iFloyd which included "(Ghost) Riders in the Sky" by the band.